 Whenever you think of Bali, chances are you will cross your mind to Ubud.
 From how is Bali coping with covid 19?…Read More

-Indonesia is the world’s largest archipelago, the host of some of the most unique marine life in Southeast Asia.
+Indonesia is the world’s largest archipelago, the host of some of the most unique marine biota in Southeast Asia.
 Many of these creatures are endemic to the archipelago, some are even protected by the government due to their status as endangered species.

 Commonly known as the sunfish, these odd-looking fish can be found swimming close to the Indonesian shores within July and November.
 They are popular amongst divers due to their relatively frequent visits to Bali near Nusa Penida and Candidasa.

 These majestic creatures have graced the Indonesian waters for quite some time now.
 Just as their name suggests, Reef manta rays, or Manta Alfredi, are a species of manta rays that have chosen to stay close to the local reefs in Indonesia.
 Their distant relatives are the oceanic Giant Manta Rays that swim in the deeper open ocean.

 The reef manta rays are popular with divers because of their immense size that spans up to 4.5 meters, making them quite a sight to experience.
 These manta rays are also more social and playful than their oceanic relatives and don’t mind having divers swim together right next to them.
 Recently the Indonesian Government has issued a regulation that declared the entire Indonesian islands and their surrounding waters as a manta ray sanctuary.
 Two locations the mantas like to visit are the Manta Point in Nusa Penida and Sangalaki in the Derawan Islands.
 Also, if you have the chance to visit the manta ray nursery in Raja Ampat in the Wayag Lagoons.